Yulia Shoigu: Personal life

 Yulia Shoigu is married to the Deputy Prosecutor General of Russia Alexey Zakharov, and has two children, a daughter named Daria, and a son named Kirill.

+Sanctions

+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Shoigu to the Specially Designated Nationals and Blocked Persons List on 30 September 2022, which results in her assets being frozen and U.S. persons being prohibited from dealing with her.
+She was also sanctioned by Japan on 7 October 2022.

 Awards

 She has been awarded with various state and departmental awards: